viniciusdacal/redux-arc/README.md

 }
 ```

-> If you provide extra params in the actionCreator call, all of them will be under the options object.
+> If you provide extra params in the actionCreator call, all of them will be under the meta object.

 ## Types
 When you call `createApiActions`, you also receive types.
 Types is just an object that contains all your action types, including request and response.

 Basically, what we do, is converting to uppercase the name you gave for your namespace and action creators.
 So, if you provide to the action creator a name like `list`, you will have
-`types.LIST`, which is and object containing `REQUEST` and `RESPONSE`
+`types.LIST`, which is an object containing `REQUEST` and `RESPONSE`.
-so, in your reducers, you could use `types.LIST.REQUEST` to check for an action type.
-The respective type, has a value like this:
+So, in your reducers, you could use `types.LIST.REQUEST` to check for an action type, the respective type has a value like this:
 `'MY_RESOURCE_LIST_REQUEST'`.

 The types will always follow the pattern:
 `NAMESPACE_ACTION_REQUEST` and `NAMESPACE_ACTION_RESPONSE`

 ## Response action:
 When the request is done, an action with the response will be dispatched.
-Considering the list example, the response action would look like this:
+Considering the **list** example, the response action would look like this:

 ```js
 {